Lease abstraction rent roll analysis SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about lease abstraction rent roll analysis from the Commercial Property Analysis: Retail & Office topical map.
+Plan and write a publish-ready informational article for lease abstraction rent roll analysis with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Commercial Property Analysis: Retail & Office topical map.
 It sits in the Financial Modeling & Due Diligence content group.

 Lease Abstraction and Rent-Roll Analysis: Extracting the Numbers That Matter is the disciplined process of extracting critical lease terms from contracts and converting a rent roll into timing-specific cash flows and model inputs so valuation metrics—NOI (effective gross income minus operating expenses), cap rate (value = NOI ÷ cap rate), and IRR—can be calculated.
 It captures commencement and expiration dates, base rent, step-rents, CPI or fixed escalations, tenant improvement allowances, recoverable expense allocations and options, then reconciles those line items to source leases so model cashflows align with contractual totals and accounting ledgers.